vpriya22/data-commons/README.md

 [Data Pipeline](../data-pipeline/)
 # UN Goal Timelines

+TO DO: Generate timeline data from Google Data Commons - See our [Data Commons Timelines CoLab](https://colab.research.google.com/drive/1PF8wojIOHxDCdmadsAdkpHnb-An1ymEh?usp=sharing)

 [Our Built Data Commons (dist)](dist/) and [Our UnBuilt src files (docs)](docs/)

 [Google UN Data Commons Nav for API](https://datacommons.org/tools/statvar#s=dc%2Fs%2FUnitedNationsUn&d=dc%2Fd%2FUnitedNationsUn_SdgIndicatorsDatabase) - Widen screen to explore root of 17 UN Goals

-TO DO: Load the nav tree with Python via the GDC API, parse into a simple json file containing API variables for timeline datasets.
-See GDC API calls in our [forest timeline data feed sample](../feed/view/#feed=LandCoverFraction_Forest).
+TO DO: Load the UN Goals nav tree with Python via the GDC API, save as a json file.

 TO DO: Save timeline titles from GDC API as a json file using [Observable Data Loader](https://observablehq.com/framework/loaders).
 See our [Weather Data Loader notes](docs/air/).
 Save in a new folder at data-commons/docs/google